Thierry Breton: Atos

-After two years of government service (2005–2007) he became in November 2008 the executive chairman and CEO of private-owned Atos S.A., formerly Atos Origin.
+After two years of government service (2005–2007) Breton became in November 2008 the executive chairman and CEO of privately owned Atos S.A., formerly Atos Origin.
 On the announcement of his nomination the share price, which was previously valued at 18 euros, rose by 7.84%.

 In 2008 Atos generated a sales revenue of 5.5 billion euros with a headcount of 50,000 employees but according to Breton was "managed too compartmentally" and the company's inferior profitability margins compared to those of its competitors required a complete transformation plan.

-In July 2011 he orchestrated the acquisition of the IT activities of German industry group Siemens which allowed the company to rank number one among the European IT services players and in the Top 5 worldwide, with 75 000 employees in 42 countries.
-The deal, valued at €850m ($1.1bn), was the biggest Franco-German transaction since an alliance between Germany's premium carmaker Daimler and France's Renault early this year.
+In July 2011 Breton orchestrated the acquisition of the IT activities of German industry group Siemens, which allowed the company to rank number one among the European IT services players and in the Top 5 worldwide, with 75 000 employees in 42 countries.
+The deal, valued at €850m ($1.1bn), was the biggest Franco-German transaction since an alliance between Germany's premium carmaker Daimler and France's Renault early that year.
 The operation was lauded by the financial markets and the Atos share price rose by 11.6%.

 With the integration of 28,000 engineers Atos became one of the most important Franco-German industrial collaborations since Airbus, illustrated particularly by a financial partnership (Siemens took 15% of Atos’ capital), and a common investment fund of 100 million euros was created as well as a joint response to international tenders.
 This strategy was awarded the prize for Industrial cooperation by the Franco-German Chamber of Commerce and Industry.

 In 2012 Breton adopted the Societas Europaea for Atos which gave the company two headquarters, one in France and a second in Munich, Germany.
-Furthermore, he participated in other European institutional projects in which the Franco-German partnership played a central role such as the European Commission’s European Cloud Partnership (2012–2014) over which he co-presided with Jim Snabe, the co-CEO of the German software company SAP.
+Furthermore, he participated in other European institutional projects in which the Franco-German partnership played a central role such as the European Commission’s European Cloud Partnership (2012–2014), over which he co-presided with Jim Snabe, the co-CEO of the German software company SAP.